If you are tired of buying frozen corn dogs and looking for an easy corn dogs recipe – look no further!

 You can make these with full-size hot dogs, but I prefer to cut the hot dogs in half and make “half dogs”.
 By doing it this way, I have ready appetizers as well as portion-controlled meals.
 My oldest may eat all 4 “halves”, my middle child will eat 3 “halves” and my daughter will eat 2 “halves.
 It cuts down on wasted food!

-To make homemade corn dogs, you will need:
+To make this easy corn dogs recipe, you will need:

 - 1 package Hot Dogs